 - We’re having a separate children’s table.
 Where’s the best place to put it and should we have supervisory adults on it?

-But try to avoid putting adults on in it – it’s hardly going to be fun for them is it?
+But try to avoid putting adults on it – it’s hardly going to be fun for them is it?
 Besides, younger children needing help eating should be on a table with their parents.
 Keep the children’s table for the seven-twelve age group

 - You’ve got twelve university friends coming and your tables seat ten.